Matera Official Open Bus Tour with entrance to Casa Grotta

 Suitable for all physical fitness levels

-Participants must bring their phone with full battery and headphones, so DA can enjoy the Audio Guide in English, Spanish or French during the tour.
+Participants must bring their phone with charged battery and headphones, so that they can enjoy the Audio Guide in English, Spanish or French during the tour.

 Non-paying children must sit on their laps